MCD-50/Nu-Platform/README.md

 * Faced a lot of problems in set_correction_keys modules
 * 16 Variable limit in solidity fuction
 * and few we didn't counted on.
+* IPFS uploaded file not showing on public gateway.

 ## Futures improvements